Sara Blakely: Spanx

 Blakely initially handled all aspects of the business, including marketing, logistics and product positioning, preferring the location of Spanx alongside shoes in retail outlets, rather than in hosiery sections; however, her boyfriend at the time, a healthcare consultant, later resigned from his job and joined in the running of the business.
 Blakely was contacting friends and acquaintances, including those from her past, and asking them to seek out her products at select department stores in exchange for a check that she would send to them by mail as a token of appreciation.

 In November 2000, Winfrey named Spanx one of her "Favorite Things," which led to a significant rise in popularity and sales, as well as Blakely's resignation from Danka.
 Spanx achieved $4 million in sales in its first year and $10 million in sales in its second year.
 In 2001, Blakely signed a contract with QVC, the home shopping channel.

 In 2012, Blakely landed on the cover of Forbes magazine for being the youngest self-made female billionaire in the world.

 In October 2013, Blakely explained that her ambition is to design the world's most comfortable high-heel shoe prior to retirement.
 She was listed as the 93rd most powerful woman in the world by Forbes.

 In 2015, Blakely and her husband Jesse Itzler were part of a group led by Tony Ressler that purchased the Atlanta Hawks for $850 million.

 In October 2021, The Blackstone Group acquired a majority stake in Spanx, Inc. The company was valued at $1.2 billion.
-Blakely was to retain her position as Executive Chairwoman.
+Blakely retained her position as Executive Chairwoman.
 Forbes estimated her net worth after the deal at $1.3 billion.
 To celebrate the transaction, Blakely gave each of her 750 employees $10,000 in cash and let them purchase two first-class plane tickets to any destination they desired.

+Sneex

+In 2024, Blakely created Sneex, a footwear brand focused on high-heeled sneakers.